-Another OR explains,
+Another former student explains,

 The sense of community and family is unrivalled at Roedean.
 The House Staff and teachers went out of their way to make sure that we were all happy and enjoying school.
 I miss the girls in my year who I grew up with there and I hope others are able to have the same incredible experience that I did.